How to Apply as an International Applicant

 Be sure to include your full name, date of birth, and home address on all correspondence.
 It is each applicant's responsibility to ensure that all application credentials are received.

-Submit your English Proficiency via an official score report for the TOEFL, SAT, or IELTS.
+- Submit your English Proficiency via an official score report for the TOEFL, SAT, ACT, IELTS, or PTE Academic.

 - View eligibility requirements.